Xeckt/reggie/README.md

 Documentation and examples are available here: [Documentation](#Documentation)
 # Summary
-[Go's registry package](https://pkg.go.dev/golang.org/x/sys/windows/registry) becomes a bit tedious when handling a lot more keys inside the registry at once, and fetching the data from them.
+[Go's registry package](https://pkg.go.dev/golang.org/x/sys/windows/registry) becomes a bit tedious when handling a lot of keys inside the registry at once, and fetching data from them.

 So, reggie helps handle situations where you are handling a larger set of registry data.